ortizo-117/SCI_Map/README.md

 ### Step 8: Structural Analyses

 We will be using some new scripts to compile the data into certain formats for specific statistical analyses in R and RStudio.
-The scripts will compile data about the various cortical measurements, intracranial volume, subcortical volumes, and cortical thickness.
+The scripts will compile data about the various cortical measurements, intracranial volume, subcortical volumes, regional white matter volumes, and cortical thickness.
 There are four different scripts for each statistic, and they can all be found in the structural-analysis folder in the main branch, in the sub folder scripts.
-Some lines will need to be changed to fit your machine.
+Some lines may need to be changed.
+Before beginning, make sure these scripts are accessible through WSL (Ubuntu), we like to put these scripts in another folder called 'code' within the project directory (same folder containing rawdata, derivatives), which is where all the statistical output files will be found.

+All these 4 scripts can be found in Step_8_Data_Aggergation folder.

 **Potential issues and how to fix them**
 #### 1: Giving scripts permission to run